jas-atwal/catweb/README.md

 8. Stop the container `$ ^C `

-9. We have a working app, let's test the running of the app within multiple containers (two in our case) using `docker stack deploy`, and `docker swarm` for orchestration.
+9. We have a working app, let's test the running of the app within multiple containers (three in our case) using `docker stack deploy`, and `docker swarm` for orchestration.
 We can check the running containers using `docker ps` and `docker container ls`

 ```bash
 $ docker stack deploy -c docker-compose.yml catweb
 ```

-10. Let's see the two running containers
+10. Let's see the three running containers

 ```bash
 $ docker ps